Fluotop/Project1/README.md

 Data
 ---
-Originates from the Yahhoo Finance API
+Originates from the Yahoo Finance API

 For a selected timeperiod the following 23 variables are available at every selected time interval: